 He remains fiercely loyal to his roots and visits his old home twice a year, giving out toys and footballs to the poorest children at Christmas.

-If Alexis wasn’t a footballer he would be working in the mines as most men do in Chile.
-Alexis had three options — mining, fishing or football.
-“Luckily he was skilful enough to make it on the pitch.
-He loves to come home, he is very modest and humble.
+If Alexis wasn’t a footballer, he would be working in the mines as most men do in Chile.
+Alexis had three options — mining, fishing, or football.
+“Luckily, he was skilful enough to make it on the pitch.
+He loves to come home, and he is very humble.

 Alexis Sanchez Biography – The Big Change: